 Plan to be in our clinic for an hour to complete your appointment.
 A diagnostic mammogram is similar to a screening mammogram, and is performed on the same type of machine.
 However, there are more specialized views and images.
 These images are immediately reviewed by the radiologist.
 In some circumstances, your mammogram may be followed by a breast ultrasound exam.

-Diagnostic mammograms and breast ultrasounds are performed in our TRA-Olympia on Lilly clinic located in Olympia and at the Carol Milgard Breast Center in Tacoma.
+Diagnostic mammograms and breast ultrasounds are performed in our TRA-Olympia Women's Center located within TRA-Olympia on Lilly and at the Carol Milgard Breast Center in Tacoma.

 Your Mammogram Results